Skip to main content

 • Mid-Ocean Ridge: Located on the left, where new oceanic crust forms as the Pacific Plate and Farallon Plate move apart.

-• Subduction Zone: The Farallon Plate is descending beneath the North American Plate.
-As it sinks, water is released, causing melting in the mantle (blue droplets in the diagram).
+• Subduction Zone: The Farallon Plate descends beneath the North American Plate.
+As it sinks, water is released, causing melting in the mantle.

 • Geologic Provinces:

-• Coast Range (Accretionary Wedge): Formed from uplifted ocean sediments scraped off the subducting plate.
+• Coast Range: Formed from uplifted ocean sediments scraped off the subducting plate in an accretionary wedge.

-• Great Valley (Forearc Basin): A low-lying region filled with sediments eroded from nearby mountains.
+• Great Valley: A low-lying region, the forearc basin, filled with sediments eroded from nearby mountains.

 • The Pacific Plate and Farallon Plate move apart at the Mid-Ocean Ridge.